ka-petrov/LibSRM/README.md

 Currently only grayscale 8-bit images are supported.

-The implementation is inspired by the ImageJ plugin [2], a substantial part of the code is borrowed from there and ported to C++.
+The implementation is basically a C++ port of the code from ImageJ plugin [2].

 ---
 ## Usage tips